 Gardner-Webb beats Radford 76-65, makes NCAA Tournament

-Gardner-Webb beats Radford 76-65, makes NCAA TournamentGardner Webb guard David Efianayi (11) takes ball away from Radford forward Mawdo Sallah (20 during the first half of the Big South conference NCAA basketball championship game in Radford, Va., Sunday, March 10, 2019.
-(AP Photo/Lee Luther Jr.)

 RADFORD, Va.
+(AP) — DJ Laster's best game ensured it wouldn't be his last.

-(AP) -- DJ Laster scored a career-best 32 points and Gardner-Webb beat Radford 76-65 on Sunday to win the Big South Tournament championship and earn its first trip to the NCAA Tournament.
+Laster scored a career-high 32 points and Gardner-Webb took command with a first-half run and beat Radford 76-65 on Sunday to win the Big South Tournament championship and earn its first trip to the NCAA Tournament.

+Laster was dominant throughout, making 14 of 17 shots and grabbing six rebounds.

+"I just knew I had to play hard, needed to play hard," he said, a piece of the championship net stuck inside the adjustable strap on his championship cap.
+"I just wanted to leave my legacy on the court, leave it all out there, so I just came with that mindset from the jump ball."

+"He just dominated the paint and his teammates got him the ball is good positions," said Ed Polite Jr., the Big South defensive player of the year.
+"Once he got hot and gained confidence, it was hard to take that from him."

+Gardner-Webb (23-11) saw its lead shrink to five several times, but each time it scored the next points to hold off the Highlanders.
+The first time, Jose Perez fed Laster inside for a bucket.
+Next, Efianayi hit a jumper.
+Then Perez hit one of the Bulldogs' five 3-pointers.

-David Efianayi added 15 points, all in the second half, and Jose Perez had 11 for Gardner-Webb.
+Efianayi added 15 points, all in the final 12:18, and Jose Perez had 11 for Gardner-Webb.

-Donald Hicks had 17 points, Ed Polite Jr. 15 and Carlik Jones 14 for Radford (22-11), which was trying to win its fourth conference title and seeking a repeat of last season, when it won its first NCAA Tournament game.
+Donald Hicks had 17 points, Polite 15 and Carlik Jones 14 for Radford (22-11), which was trying to win its fourth conference title and seeking a repeat of last season, when it followed a dramatic championship victory with its first win in an NCAA Tournament game.

-The Highlanders never fully recovered after going scoreless for 8:08 in the first half as the Bulldogs ran off 11 consecutive points and built a 20-7 lead.
-They closed to within five by halftime and twice down the stretch, but couldn't stop the fourth-seeded Bulldogs, who earned their spot in the championship by knocking off top-seeded Campbell on Friday night.
+The Highlanders never fully recovered after going scoreless for 8:08 in the first half as the Bulldogs built a 20-7 lead.
+They closed to within five by halftime and again in the second half but couldn't stop the fourth-seeded Bulldogs, who earned their spot in the championship by knocking off top-seeded Campbell on Friday night.

-Radford won the only regular-season meeting, 75-58, also at the Dedmon Center.
+"They were locked in," said Radford coach Mike Jones, whose team beat Gardner-Webb 75-58 during the season.
+"They set the tone right from the beginning.
+They established Laster right from the beginning and it was hard to shut that water off once it started running."

 Gardner-Webb led 27-22 at halftime and was up 33-28 before Laster led a 13-5 run with seven points, including one of his two 3-pointers and a dunk.